 Peach Salsa

-Peach salsa with its confetti color and big flavor makes it a summer favorite.
-Easy, with a short ingredient list, equals perfection on everything from chips to tacos and more.
+Peach salsa, with its confetti color and big flavor, is a summer favorite.
+A short ingredient list that allows for early preparation equals perfection on everything from chips to tacos and more.

 Peach Salsa